 One of the most common questions I get from readers is: “Do you have a perfect sugar cookie recipe?”

-- No Chill.
+- No Chilling!
 The dough doesn’t need to be chilled before rolling and cutting out shapes.

 You’ll only need a few ingredients to make these classic sugar cookies.
 Here’s a quick list with my notes to make sure you have everything.
 (See the recipe card at the bottom of this post for specific amounts.)

-- Dry Ingredients: Baking Powder, All Purpose Flour, and Kosher Salt.
+- Dry Ingredients: Baking Powder, All-Purpose Flour, and Kosher Salt.
 If you don’t have kosher you can use table salt, but I would recommend cutting back on the amount by half so you don’t over-salt your cookies.
-Table salt is a finer grain than kosher, so you will end up with more.
+Table salt is a finer grain than kosher salt, so you will end up with more.

-- Powdered Sugar.
-The base of the icing.
+- Powdered Sugar and Water: The base of your icing.

-- Light Corn Syrup.
-Sweetens the icing and adds the glossy texture.
+- Light Corn Syrup: Sweetens the icing and adds a glossy texture.

 Variation Ideas